Monster of Aramberri: Classification

 The "Monster of Aramberri" was initially described as a large dinosaur by Hähnel in 1988 without more precise classifications, its carnivorous nature suggesting a probable theropod.
-Paleontologists discovered that it was actually a pliosaur from the family Pliosauridae in the early 2000s.
+In the early 2000s, paleontologists determined that it was actually a pliosaur belonging to the family Pliosauridae.
 According to Buchy et al. (2003), its affiliation is based on the presence of two vertebral characteristics unique to this group.
-The first feature is the foramina that are present on the ventral side of each vertebra, vertebrae that are pulley-shaped.
+The first feature is the presence of foramina on the ventral side of each pulley-shaped vertebra.
 The second is the rib joints on the lateral side of some vertebrae located near the neural arches (upper/dorsal part of the vertebrae), typical of the pectoral vertebrae of plesiosaurs.
 The lack of proper cranial diagnosis and remaining undescribed fossils prevent it from being assigned to any European pliosaurid taxon.
-In 2014, Frey and Stinnesbeck provided a brief description of the Aramberri pliosaur and commented on its hypothetical affinities within the pliosaurid family.
-The small size of the flippers relative to the body of the animal indicates that the specimen would be a close relative of the Australian pliosaurid Kronosaurus.
-The group that currently includes Kronosaurus, known as Brachaucheninae, only includes representatives that lived during the Cretaceous, the Aramberri specimen being dated to the Upper Jurassic.
-In 2009, based on its vertebral morphology, McHenry did not consider the Aramberri specimen to be close to Kronosaurus, casting doubt on the classification later proposed by Frey and Stinnesbeck.
-Nevertheless, both authors note that the notable anatomy of the gastralia could be diagnostic for the specimen and therefore establish it within a distinct taxon for future studies.

 In 2013, British paleontologist Roger B. J. Benson and his American colleague Patrick S. Druckenmiller named a new clade within Pliosauridae, Thalassophonea.
 This clade included the "classic", short-necked pliosaurids while excluding the earlier, long-necked, more gracile forms.
-Although no study addressing its phylogenetic position has yet been published, the "Monster of Aramberri" has since been considered a major representative of the group.
+Although no study addressing its phylogenetic position has yet been published, the "Monster of Aramberri" has since been considered as a large representative of the group.
+In 2014, Frey and Stinnesbeck provided a brief description of the Aramberri pliosaur and commented on its hypothetical affinities within the pliosaurid family.
+The small size of the flippers relative to the body of the animal indicates that the specimen was related to Kronosaurus.
+The group that currently includes Kronosaurus, known as Brachaucheninae, lived during the Cretaceous, whereas the Aramberri specimen dates to the Late Jurassic.
+Although Frey and Stinnesbeck later proposed this relationship in 2014, McHenry had already concluded in 2009 that the specimen was not closely related.

 Paleobiology

 Ontogeny

-In their 2003 study, Buchy and his colleagues noted that the seventh neural arch is not fused with the vertebrae, the other neural arches being incomplete to allow similar observations.
-Plesiosaur specimens with neural arches not fused to the vertebrae are generally seen as juveniles, and the authors therefore consider the Aramberri specimen to be one as well.
+In their 2003 study, Buchy and her colleagues noted that the seventh neural arch is not fused with the vertebrae, while the other neural arches were too incomplete to allow for similar observations.
+Plesiosaur specimens with neural arches not fused to the vertebrae are generally seen as juveniles, and the authors therefore considered the Aramberri specimen to be one as well.
 However, Buchy questioned this interpretation in 2007, citing that very few pliosaur fossils have been found with neural arches fused to the vertebrae, and that these were most likely juvenile traits carried over into adulthood.
-Many subsequent works share identical conclusions.
-Based on these observations, Frey and Stinnesbeck then interpreted the specimen as being a subadult in 2014.
-Ten years later, Zhao, sharing the same observations, considers the specimen as an adult due to its rather imposing size.
+Many subsequent works shared identical conclusions.
+In 2014, based on these observations, Stinnesbeck and Frey interpreted the specimen as a subadult.
+Ten years later, Zhao, sharing the same observations, considered the specimen as an adult due to its large size.